 Several other high elevation taxa showed more heterogeneous responses across regions, perhaps due to region-specific changes in seral dynamics, or interacting effects of local changes in temperature and precipitation.
 Pika (Ochotona princeps), which have attracted considerable attention because of extirpations and upslope retractions in the Great Basin (Beever et al, 2003, 2011), were stable across all three regions in this study.
 This is consistent with a more extensive study across the Sierra Nevada that found pika thriving across wider geographic and elevation ranges than historically reported (Millar et al. 2010).

-This study joins the substantial evidence for range shifts of species in response to 20th Century climate change (Parmesan etc…REFS).
+This study joins the substantial evidence for range shifts of species in response to 20th Century climate change (Parmesan et al. 2003, Chen et al. 2011).
 We show that consistent patterns can emerge even when responses within species are not consistent across regions.
-The challenge now is to understand what underpins the heterogeneity of species’ responses in order to improve predictions of vulnerability.
+The challenge ahead is to understand what underpins the heterogeneity of species’ responses in order to improve predictions of vulnerability.
 Are species tracking climatic niches and responding to local variation in climate change (Tingley et al 2009, 2012) or are species responding to other local effects such as fire regimes or seral dynamics?